min2ha/ukwa-site/content/target/59133/index.en.md

   "subject": "Brexit"
 }

-# House of Commons Library: The European Investment Bank

 Based in Luxembourg, the European Investment Bank is the European Union’s bank, lending to projects that contribute to growth and employment within Europe.
 This briefing gives a short overview of the Bank's membership and operation, and discusses some of the issues surrounding the UK's future relationship with the Bank following Brexit.